System Components

 Functional Memory

-Functional Memory serves as the operational blueprint that aligns memory organization with the specific functions each agent performs, ensuring that all function-critical information is available at the right interpretation and granularity for live reasoning.
-The system centers around user models derived from custom dimensional frameworks that organizations design to interpret raw information through interactions.
+Functional Memory operationalizes the dimensional blueprint for the object of care (for example, a patient).
+It ensures that every feature the blueprint names—vital signs, medication timelines, staffing signals—is captured, aligned, and ready for live reasoning.
+The system centers around user models derived from custom dimensional frameworks that organizations design to interpret raw information through clinical interactions.

 Unlike traditional approaches that treat all information equally, our dimensional framework organizes memory according to functional importance, determining what information requires outcome-sufficient preservation (maintaining sufficient statistics—compressed representations preserving all information relevant to outcomes), how contextual relationships should be maintained over time, and when information should be recontextualized based on new understanding.